WP-API/docs/using-the-rest-api/client-libraries.md

 ## PHP

-[Requests](https://github.com/WordPress/Requests) for PHP is a humble HTTP request library.
-While not specifically designed for the WordPress REST API, it is a great tool for interacting with any REST API.
+[Requests](https://github.com/WordPress/Requests) for PHP is a general purpose HTTP request library.
+While not specifically designed for the WordPress REST API, it is a great tool for interacting with any HTTP API.

 [WordPress-PHP-SDK](https://github.com/madeITBelgium/WordPress-PHP-SDK) is a PHP SDK for the WordPress REST API, which can be installed using [composer](https://getcomposer.org/).